hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 - **At aýagy ýolda gerek.** (A horse's foot is needed on the road.)
    Meaning: Be prepared for your journey.

-- **Döwlet guşy her kimin başyna gonmaz.** (The bird of fortune doesn't land on everyone's head.)
+- **Döwlet guşy her kimin başyna gonmaz.** (The bird of fortune doesn’t land on everyone's head.)
    Meaning: Not everyone is destined for good luck or wealth.

-- **Ýeke agaç tokaý bolmaz.** (A single tree doesn't make a forest.)
+- **Ýeke agaç tokaý bolmaz.** (A single tree doesn’t make a forest.)
-   Meaning: Unity is strength; one person alone can't achieve much.
+   Meaning: Unity is strength; one person alone can’t achieve much.

 ## Literary Turkmen